 Release Time for Appointments

 People often ask, how should I account for the time spent at my EAP appointment if it is during scheduled work hours.
 Employees may request release time from work for the initial EAP evaluation period.
 For subsequent appointments, employees may use available sick leave or vacation time as provided for in Sections III-22.2 and III-23.2. of the University's Operations Manual.
 Employees scheduled to work third shift may schedule appointments during office hours or by emailing EAP at email@example.com.

 Location of Counseling Services

 Please call (319-335-2085) or email us to find out how to connect to our services.
-We are offering primarily tele-mental health visits but we are able to provide a limited number of in person visits at UI Health Care.
+We are offering primarily tele-mental health visits but we are able to provide a limited number of in person visits at UI Health Care and University Services Building.

 Due to Covid-19, many of our faculty and staff are working remotely and might even be working from outside of Iowa.
 Our clinicians are licensed to see clients in Iowa.
 During the pandemic, some U.S. states have authorized mental health practitioners in Iowa to temporarily provide counseling to individuals residing out of state.
 These allowances are unique to each state and may have other limitations and expiration dates.

 If the UI EAP is unable to provide counseling to you due to you being in a state or country in which our counselors are not licensed to practice, we will try to assist with finding resources to meet your needs.
 Should you have questions about how to navigate your options, the UI EAP might be able to provide a brief case management appointment via phone or Zoom to provide guidance in seeking services in your area.